 Before any sinus operation, patients will be treated with steroid drops or sprays, antihistamine tablets, salt water douching and often antibiotics for several weeks if not months in an attempt to bring about improvement in the patient’s symptoms.
 If these treatments are unsuccessful, an operation such as FESS may become necessary.
 After an examination of your nose with an endoscope, your surgeon will discuss whether or not you will need to have a CT scan prior to taking a decision regarding the possible need for sinus surgery.
 In some patients an operation can be avoided by the use of antibiotics and steroid medicines, possibly even on an intermittent basis several times a year.
 The relative risks of this will need to be balanced against the surgical risks and again this should be discussed with your surgeon.

 Endoscopic sinus surgery is a safe method of operating on the sinuses.
 There are some newer techniques becoming available including balloon sinuplasty, which involves placing a balloon to widen the entrance to the sinuses.
 This is arguably safer than even FESS but is not suitable in all patients.

-Traditional operations involving external incisions in the face or mouth are still occasionally necessary in particularly severe or recurrent sinusitis.
+Traditional operations involving external incisions in the face or mouth are very rarely required nowadays especially with the advent of improved minimally invasive surgical techniques and instrumentation.
 Whether such an approach is appropriate for you will depend on a number of factors specific to your case, which you should discuss with your surgeon.

 Before the operation